Rus Flight 9633: Chronology of events

-Previous circumstances
+Before takeoff

-Ilyushin Il-76TD registration RA-76588 performed cargo flight RUR9633 from Moscow to Taiyuan with intermediate landings in Norilsk and Bratsk.
-The weather at Chkalovsky airfield was as follows — fog with visibility of 500–900 meters, vertical visibility of 70–80 meters, temperature +8 °C.
+The aircraft was operating a cargo flight RUR9633 from Moscow to Taiyuan with intermediate landings in Norilsk and Bratsk.
+The weather at Chkalovsky airfield consisted of fog with a visibility of 500–900 metres, a vertical visibility of 70–80 metres, and a temperature of +8 °C.

-The plane was prepared for departure and, according to the loading documents, there were 40.2 tons of cargo on board.
-The total take-off weight of the aircraft was 191.9 tons, but in fact the cargo was not weighed properly, and in fact the actual take-off weight of flight 9633 was approximately 204 tons, which was 14 tons higher than the maximum permissible weight.
-The crew knew about the overload, but decided to take off; in addition, the pilots did not calculate the alignment of the aircraft and also did not draw up a scheme for the necessary placement of cargo in the aircraft.
-Due to the incorrect alignment of the aircraft, problems subsequently arose with the stability and control of the aircraft.
+According to the loading documents, there were 40.2 tons of cargo on board.
+The total take-off weight of the aircraft was 191.9 tons, but a weighing error resulted in the actual take-off weight being approximately 204 tons, 14 tons higher than the maximum take off weight (MTOW).
+Additionally, the pilots did not perform center-of-gravity calculations or prepare a plan for the proper placement of cargo.
+This incorrect loading would cause problems with the control of the aircraft on takeoff.

-Takeoff, disaster
+Takeoff and crash

-The flaps were set at 30°, the slats at 14°, and the stabilizers were at -5.4°.
-The plane began to accelerate along the runway and at a speed of 290 km/h, after a run-up of 2700 meters, the landing gear was raised and flight 9633 broke away from the runway.
-But immediately after takeoff, the plane began to list to the left and, to compensate for this, the FAC rejected the steering wheel to the right, forming a right roll of 7 °.
-The overloaded aircraft barely coped with such a load.
-At an altitude of 23 meters, the pilots shifted the stabilizer from -5.4 ° to -3.9 ° to dive without using the elevator to compensate, although it is strictly forbidden to control the stabilizers on takeoff.
+Prior to takeoff the flaps were set down at 20° and the stabilizers were nose-up at 5.4° for takeoff.
+The plane began to accelerate along the runway, and after a run-up of 1350 meters at 250 km/h, the plane began rotation at 290km/h, and achieved separation.
+Immediately after takeoff, the plane began to list to the left, and to compensate, the PIC attempted to steer the aircraft to the right, achieving a 7° right bank.
+At an altitude of 23 meters, the pilots shifted the stabilizer from -5.4° to -3.9° to dive without using the elevator, although moving the stabilizers was forbidden on takeoff.
 After the stabilizer was shifted, the aircraft stopped gaining altitude and began to descend.
-The commander pulled the steering wheel, but disaster was already inevitable.
+The commander pulled the elevator back, but was unable to prevent the collision.

-At 08:53 MSK flight RUR9633 crashed into trees at 930 meters from the end of the runway, continued to decline and at 1460 meters from the end of the runway collapsed into the forest and completely collapsed.
-All 10 people on board the plane (8 crew members and 2 passengers) were killed.
-A memorial was erected at the crash site.
+At 08:53 MSK, flight RUR9633 crashed into trees at 930 meters from the end of the runway before impacting the terrain 530 meters later.
+The aircraft crashed into a forest and broke apart, killing all 10 people on board the plane.

-Investigation

-The investigation of the causes of the Ilyushin Il-76 crash was conducted by the Interstate Aviation Committee.

-According to the conclusion of the commission of investigation, the accident occurred due to a collision with obstacles on the site of the initial climb due to the crew's failure to maintain a safe trajectory of the set as a result of an unfavorable combination of the following factors:
+Causes of crash